pantheon-systems/documentation/source/_docs/restore-environment-backup.md

 ## Restore an Environment From Its Own Backup

 Restore a manual or automatic backup (Code, Database, and Files) by clicking the **Restore** button to the right of a backup.
 This is the recommended and easiest method.
+Note that the **Restore** button is only clickable when the environment is set to Git mode.

 ![Backups and Restore Button](/source/docs/assets/images/dashboard/restore-button.png)